Configuration Files

 File locations#

-~/.glci/config.toml— user-wide defaults (concurrency, executor, daemon, registry, context presets, runner settings).glciconfig.toml— per-repo overrides, discovered by walking up from the current working directory
+~/.glci/config.toml— user-wide defaults (executor, daemon, registry, context presets, runner settings).glciconfig.toml— per-repo overrides, discovered by walking up from the current working directory

 If no .glciconfig.toml exists when you run glci, one is created automatically with a default that skips the .pre stage.
 Set GLCI_NO_DEFAULT_CONFIG=1 to disable this behavior.